Bcastet/project-reseau/README.md

 # Bomber Man #

-This is a simple "Bomber Man" game written in Python 3, based on the *PyGame* library.
+This is a simple online "Bomber Man" game written in Python 3, based on the *PyGame* library.
+The API was developped by Aurelien Esnard (github.com/orel33/bomber) and we reused his version to implement a network API and protocols (github.com/Bcastet/bomber)

 ![Bomber Man Snapshot](snap0.png?raw=true "snapshot")